romanha/elasticsearch-status-monitor/readme.md

 The tool will create a folder called `Elasticsearch Status Reports` in the directory of the JAR.
 This folder includes all generated reports.

-To connect to a secured _Elasticsearch_ cluster, make sure that the certificates are added to the JKS of the JRE.
+To connect to a secured _Elasticsearch_ cluster, make sure that the certificates are added to the trust store of the JRE.
-The tool uses the default keystore located at `%JAVA_HOME%/lib/security/cacerts`.
+The tool uses the default trust store located at `%JAVA_HOME%/lib/security/cacerts`.

 Command Line Options
 --------------------